What is 4PL logistics: Difference between 3PL and 4PL logistics

 • Management approach.
 3PL companies focus on logistics functions like warehousing, transportation, or order fulfillment.
 You tell them what to do, and they handle those tasks.
 4PL providers take a broader management role, analyzing your entire supply chain and making strategic decisions about how to optimize it.

 • Relationship structure.
 With 3PL services, you maintain direct relationships with multiple vendors for different logistics needs.
-3PL vs 4PL logistics differs significantly here: 4PL providers manage all vendor relationships and coordination on your behalf.
+3PL vs 4PL logistics differ significantly here: 4PL providers manage all vendor relationships and coordination on your behalf.
+For Driven Connect, 400+ UK coach operators and buyers are served through a single platform that handles quoting, routing, and payments.
+None of the parties managed the coordination themselves.
+That is the 4PL relationship model translated into software.

 • Strategic involvement.
 3PL providers execute tasks based on your instructions.
 4PL providers embed themselves in your business strategy, often placing their team members within your organization to understand your goals and optimize accordingly.